 I wrote all about the mountain here but below is a summary of the best Mount Etna tours from Taormina which you can easily book with Get Your Guide (and cancel up to 24h before the tour starts).
 Note that most of the tours which include the hike to the top mention the “Upper craters”:

-- Sunset ascent of the volcano where you can actually see the sun setting and then go for dinner with the rest of the group.
-This tour includes all equipment so you don’t have to pack your own shoes and jacket as well as the cable car and 4×4 trip to 2,900m.
-They also pick you up from your hotel and include lunch and dinner.
-Definitely my top pick if you just want to hike Etna
+- Sunset ascent of the volcano where you can actually see the sun setting and then sample the local honey and wine at organic farms.
+This tour includes all equipment so you don’t have to pack your own (trekking or snow) shoes and jacket as well as the trip to 1,900m (Silvestri craters).
+They also pick you up from your hotel.

 - This is a semi-DIY tour of the volcano for those who don’t want commitment.
 You get transport to 1,800m and then you can choose if you want to take the cable car and all to the top or not.
 The price for this is not included so you need to pay extra, and then you get taken back after lunch.
 So it is basically transportation only (which is why it is so cheap).
 However, bear in mind that there is not much else to do in the area so you might spend a lot of time being idle, unless you want to chill around, take photos and hike around the area at 1,800m on your own.